Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Chapter One – What is Tube Bending?

-Bent tubes are more useful than straight ones and are an integral part of trombones, stair railings, handles, furniture frames, automotive parts, and air conditioning equipment Pipes and tube fittings are types of bent tubes used to change the direction of conduits for fluids and gases in exhaust systems, hydraulic lines, and pipelines.
+Bent tubes offer greater utility compared to straight tubes and are essential components in various applications such as trombones, stair railings, handles, furniture frames, automotive components, and air conditioning systems.
+Additionally, bent pipes and tube fittings are employed to alter the direction of fluid and gas pathways in systems like exhausts, hydraulic lines, and pipelines.

 Any type of metal tubing can be bent including aluminum, stainless steel, mild steel, brass, and titanium that are changed into a wide variety of shapes and configurations each of which is designed for a specific purpose.
 The most common types of bend shapes are L bend, U bend, S bend, and coil bend, which are shapes that are created by applying force that stresses and reconfigures straight metal tubing.